-Three Reasons Why Now Is a Smart Time to Book a Cruise
+Three Reasons Why Now Is a Smart Time to Book a Trip

 After a summer without cruises, travelers can’t wait to sail the seas once again.